-We at the Higdon, Hardy & Zuflacht, L.L.P. understand that a divorce can mean overwhelming changes to your daily life and routine.
+At Higdon, Hardy & Zuflacht, L.L.P., we understand that a divorce can mean overwhelming changes to your daily life and routine.
 One of the most important concerns following a divorce is how to avoid lessening either party’s quality of life.
 Spousal support is an important aspect of ensuring each spouse can continue living as they choose.
 Often, when a married couple separates, the party earning a higher income must pay support to the other party, either temporarily or permanently.

 How to Qualify for Spousal Support

 A court can order one spouse to pay spousal support to another if the spouse seeking support is unable to adequately provide for themselves and if one of the following applies:

 - One spouse is found guilty of committing domestic violence against the other or their child

 - One spouse is unable to financially support themselves due to a physical or mental disability

 - The marriage lasted ten years or longer and the spouse seeking support is unable to earn enough to provide for their basic needs